 ‘Remain in’ is mentioned 8 times in the first 8 verses so it’s obvious that it is important.
 But what does Jesus mean when he says remain in me?
 Well that is going to prove more difficult so to warm up we’ll look at the next phrase: I will remain in you.

 What does it mean to have Jesus living in us?

 Does it just mean that we agree with Christ, or that his ideas are in us?

 Can we take it literally?
 That somehow, even if we can’t explain it, Jesus is actually living in us?

 And not only living but remaining (or abiding) in us?

-This evening we’re looking at so many scriptures I’ve printed them out for you.
+We’re looking at so many scriptures I’ve provided them for you.
 Let’s look at the first five:

 20 I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I live in the body, I live by faith in the Son of God, who loved me and gave himself for me.